guigarciab/Drag-Race-Simulator/README.md

-# Drag Race Simulator
+# Masked Singer Simulator
-Drag Race Simulator
+Masked Singer Simulator
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b> Rainbow#4283</b>

 # 11/18/2022